 Laser capture of microglia and RNS isolation.
 Microglia were laser captured from frozen MS tissue blocks as described in methods.
 White matter lesions were identified macroscopically on cm-thick frozen slices, removed, sectioned at a thickness of 10ums and stained with PLP and MHC class II antibodies.
 Chronic active lesions were identified by a MHC Class II-positive microglial line at the lesion border (Figs. 2a and b).
 Subpial cortical lesion with microglial lines were identified by staining cryosections from cortical blocks with the same antibodies.
 Once microglial lines were identified, additional 10um-thick cryosections were stained for CD68 antibodies using a rapid immunostaining method (< 5 minutes).
 Stained sections were placed in the laser capture microscope and a minimum of 4,000 cells were collected from 5 white matter lesion microglial lines and 5 subpial lesion microglial lines and immediately placed in RNA extraction buffer (Tony please embellish if necessary).
 Figs. 2c and d shows a chronic active white matter lesion and the microglia collected by LCM.

 RNA integrity number (RIN) was determined for each sample using an Agilent Bioanalyzer (Fig. 2e) and samples with RINs > 5 we used for RNA seg.
-The enrichment of microglial genes was evaluated in each sample using a combination of andas described in methods.
-We compared WM and GM microglial line cell-specific gene enrichment with RNA samples from normal appearing white matter (Fig. 2f).
+The enrichment of microglial genes was obtained from Gene Set Enrichment Analysis (GSEA) (reference 8, Subramanian et al., 2005) and several gene sets as described in methods.
+We compared WM and GM microglial line cell-type-specific gene enrichment with RNA samples from normal appearing white matter (Fig. 2f).
+Gene sets with normalized enrichment scores (NES) > 1.5 or < -1.5 were considered significant.
 Microglial-specific transcripts were highly enriched in WM and GM microglial lines compared to NAWM (Fig. f, left panels).
 In contrast oligodendrocyte specific transcripts were highly enriched in NAWM, but not in WM or GM microglial lines (Fig. 2f, right panels).

 RNA-seq of white matter line vs gray matter line.
 We used RNA sequencing to compare gene transcripts in laser captured microglia from WM (n=5) and GM (n=5) lesion lines.
-One hundred and eighty-six gene transcripts were significantly altered (FDR adjusted <0.05) as shown in the heatmap (Fig. 3a).
+One hundred and eighty-six gene transcripts were significantly altered (FDR <0.05) as shown in the heatmap (Fig. 3a).
 The volcano blot (Fig. 3b) 176 of these differentially expressed genes (DEGs) were increased in WM lines and 111 were enriched in GM lines.
-Using the brain cell-specific RNA-seq database ( ), x of these DEGs were identified as microglia specific or microglia enriched.
+Using the brain cell-specific RNA-seq database (brainrnaseq.org, reference 9), 11 of these DEGs were identified as microglia specific or microglia enriched which is defined by pval < 0.05 and FC > 2 comparison with other cell types.
 Using Gene Ontology (GO) analyses three pathways were significantly increased in white matter lines when compared to gray matter lines.
 These include iron homeostasis (GO:0006879; p> 0.0015), cytokine signaling (GO:0019221; p>0.0041)

 Of the 111 DEGS enriched in GM microglia lines, x were specific for or enriched in microglia based upon the brain cell-specific RNA-seq database ( ).
 Using Gene Ontology (GO) analyses five pathways were significantly increased in gray matter microglia lines when compared to white matter microglia lines.
 These include protein folding (GO:0034629; p< 0.0002), heat shock protein response (GO; 0034620; p< 0.0001) and conical Wnt signalling (Go:0060070; p> 0.0007).